-- i. decision-making function with respect to the formulation, management of business goals and through the approval and certain significant actions; and - ii. oversight and review of management decisions, adequacy of systems and controls and implementation of policies.
+- decision-making function with respect to the formulation, management of business goals and through the approval and certain significant actions; and - ii. oversight and review of management decisions, adequacy of systems and controls and implementation of policies.

-TAML Board has delegated its management responsibility to the Head of EMEA, who has full authority for running the Group's day-to-day operations and exercises certain delegated authorities through two separate executive governance bodies, the EMEA Business Management Committee ("BMC") and the EMEA Financial and Operational Risk Committee ("FORC") (together the "EMEA Executive Management Committees").
+As TAML forms part of the Group, the day-to-day management responsibility for the Group has been delegated to the Head of EMEA, who has full authority for running the Group's operations and exercises certain delegated authorities through two separate executive governance bodies, the EMEA Business Management Committee ("BMC") and the EMEA Financial and Operational Risk Committee ("FORC") (together the "EMEA Executive Management Committees").